Written by Shannon,

 Prozac and Lexapro are two commonly used antidepressants, with Prozac being the brand name for fluoxetine while Lexapro is the brand name for escitalopram.
 Both of these antidepressants are SSRIs, or selective serotonin reuptake inhibitors, meaning that they impact your body’s ability to reabsorb serotonin, ultimately leading to increased levels of serotonin in the brain.

+Deciding whether Prozac versus Lexapro works best for you may take some time.
 Everyone experiences anxiety and depression differently so a medication that works for one person might not work for another.
 A licensed provider can help you understand which medication will work best for your individual needs.